 Both the subtle and the explicit expression of, and connection with, this truth brings peace psychologically, physically, energetically, and emotionally, but in Samadhi, you go further beyond these levels of experience to more fully know and understand your true elemental nature for no other reason than to truly know, and to be this True Self in, but not for the sake of, this world.
 For that purpose alone (assuming that you understand the value of your path outside of what it gives you in your worldly experience) you must practice each day.

 The truth is this: your true nature is formless and infinite, pure, and full of potential.

 This is not just true on the level of your philosophical and literal existence in physical form but is also true on the level of your atoms and everything that makes up all of existence.

-When you connect with this nature again, which humans are fortunate enough to be able to do as thinking and conscious beings, all other things, no matter how temporarily satisfying or relieving in physical experience, can bring a greater sense of wholeness.
+When you connect with this nature again, which humans are fortunate enough to be able to do as thinking and conscious beings, all other things, no matter how temporarily satisfying or relieving in physical experience, can bring a greater sense of wholeness or joy.

 To get back to this revelation while embodied in physical form is truly a blessing; a blessing that we, as humans, can attempt to quantify in the world and to evaluate with our societal standards based on what we are conditioned to value for the benefit to our egos, but the fact of the matter is that we can never truly place a value on fully being present, and aware, within existence while also being fully connected to our True Self-expression on a level far beyond the ego.

 The connection to, and understanding of, your True Self, Isvara, is the “reward” of Samadhi that brings peace and liberation and makes everything else a pale in dull comparison, no matter how much misery or pleasure your life experiences bring.